 Soon enough Sicily was struggling to sell their low quality, low priced wines.
 The winemakers began reversing this reputation and now Sicily is one of the most promising wine producers in Italy.
 Other than wine, Sicily’s key exports are cereals, olives, and citrus fruits, so they rely highly on their wine as an economic commodity.

 Large portions of grapes on the island are used to make the Sicilian red wine, Marsala.
-Popular Sicilian white wine varieties include Trebbiano, Inzolia, and the most popular white Sicilian wine, Grillo.
+Popular Sicilian white wine varieties include Trebbiano, Inzolia (or Ansonica), and the most popular white Sicilian wine, Grillo.
 Other Sicilian wine varietals to note include: Grecanico, Alicante, Perricone, Nocera, and Frappato.

-We are thrilled to feature a number of wines from Sicily in our monthly wine club subscription.
+We are thrilled to feature a number of wines from Sicily in our International Wine Club subscription.
 Our members get to enjoy wines from all around the world.
 Cheers!